 You’ll also need a staff person to monitor social media posts and comments in real time, as social media reaction can rapidly get out of control if you don’t respond to comments and posts quickly.

-In short, social media can be a very useful tool in dealing quickly and effectively with a crisis situation.
+In short, an effective social media marketing campaign can be a very useful tool in quickly dealing with a crisis situation.
 However, it’s important to know this medium’s limitations and vulnerabilities so that it becomes a positive tool, not a negative one.

 To learn more about creating an effective social media crisis communication plan or for a quote on ongoing digital marketing services, contact MARION today.